 Many limited company contractors register for VAT, even if they are not above the £85K threshold.
 This is because there are other benefits to doing so, such as being able to reclaim the VAT on your costs.
 Therefore, if you register, you can also reclaim the VAT element of your expenses which you incur before business incorporation on:

 - Any goods or products you bought up to four years prior to setting up your business.

 - Any services you incur up to six months before the start of your trade.

 The Corporation Tax Act 2009 covers pre-trading expenses in more detail.
 Please also see VAT notice HMRC VIT32000.
 This VAT notice explains the process in more detail when you reclaim VAT on pre-incorporation expenses treatment.

 Once your trading starts, you can claim much of the above-listed costs.
 This is as well as any other new costs you incur while you run your new business.

 Keep your receipts

-Nowadays, many retailers will ask for your email address with the move to digital.
-When you give them this, they can send the receipt to you digitally.
-Therefore, you should store your receipts, both paper and electronic, in an organised format, and as a result, you can view these later on if the need arises.
+As with all business costs, you should keep evidence that the money was spent.
+This comes in the form of a receipt or invoice.
+In this day and age, many retailers will ask for your email address with the move to digital.
+When you give them this, they can send the receipt to you via email.
+Therefore, you should store your receipts, both paper and electronic, in an organised format.
+As a result, you can view these later on, if the need arises.

-When you run a company, the expenses will show as costs in your company’s first set of financial accounts.
+- When you run a company, the expenses will show as costs in your company’s first set of financial accounts.

 Link to Contractor Advice UK group on